Section 4. CANCELING/EXTENDING

 NOTAMs

-cancellation is invalid (number not in a master file), no action is taken
+of a NOTAM cancellation is invalid (number not in a master file), no action

-within the NOTAM system.
-A cancellation shall receive the same dissemination
+is taken within the NOTAM system.
+A cancellation must receive the same

-as the NOTAM it cancels.
-Do not carry the NOTAM text in the cancellation.
+dissemination as the NOTAM it cancels.
+Do not carry the NOTAM text in the

 b.
 Stations

-canceling NOTAMs shall check the NOTAM data to insure the NOTAMs deletion.
+canceling NOTAMs must check the NOTAM data to ensure the NOTAM's deletion.

 Retransmit cancellations not acted upon.